-In Wales, the closing of the window of opportunity has been extended from 30 September to 30 November 2021.
+In Wales, the window of opportunity closed on 30 November 2021.

 As part of the contract package recently negotiated by the BMA, and approved by our members, SAS doctors have the opportunity to transfer to the 2021 SAS contracts.